NickCalabs/nickcalabs.github.io/_posts/Books/2017-10-29-Making-it-All-Work.markdown

 <p>Making decisions becomes easier once this is all implemented as well.
 You should have no trouble deciding something if you have your life’s business plan completed.
 It’s as simple as asking yourself, &quot;does this get us closer to where we want to be by the end of the period?&quot; — if not, the decision is made for you.
 There’s no guesswork once you’ve already concluded what is best for you.</p>

 <p>This is merely creating the path for yourself.
 If you’re driving across the country for the first time and have no idea where to go, getting there the first time is going to be the hardest.
-You have to keep in mind all the forks in the roads, keep the landmarks in mind, and such.
+You have to keep in mind all the forks in the roads, the landmarks, the busy streets, and such.
 Only that first time will be challenging.
 The rest of the trip won’t be as meandering because then it’s just a question of driving rather than driving <em>and figuring out where to go</em>. </p>

 <p><em>Making it All Work</em> is, in some regards, better than <em>Getting Things Done</em>.
 It’s not as definitive but adds so much value in regard to why we’re even trying to get things done in the first place.
 Create a system, trust the system, and utilize the system is making it work for your enjoyment and your dreams. </p>